‘Almost impossible': Inside Biden's uphill battle to win the backing of key anti-Trump Republicans

 Biden outraised Trump by tens of millions of dollars during the first quarter of 2024.
 But a newly created Republican joint fundraising committee that can accept donations of up to $814,600 per person may begin to tilt the scales in Trump's favor.

 There is already an effort underway by wealthy Biden donors to recruit Haley's bundlers and contributors.
-But similar to gaining endorsements, here too, things appear tough.
+But like the attempt to gain endorsements, here, too, things appear tough.

 Some Haley donors cited policy disagreements with the Democratic administration as a big reason they couldn't commit to Biden yet, according to people familiar with the matter.